icopy-site/awesome/docs/awesome/awesome-jamstack.md

 - [Netlify](https://netlify.com) - All-in-one platform for automating modern web projects.
 - [Vercel](https://vercel.com) - All-in-one serverless platform for modern web apps with config-free tools and workflows.

+## No-Code Platforms
+- [Jamstack.new](https://jamstack.new) - Create a new Jamstack website with 1 click, brought to you by Stackbit
+- [Draftbox](https://draftbox.co) - Lightning fast, secure front-end for your WordPress or Ghost blog, without coding.

 ## Jamstack Sites Showcase

 - [React](https://reactjs.org/) - Built on Gatsby.